IQSS/IQSS.emacs/README.md

 Feature highlights
 ==========================

-Highlights of this Emacs configuration include:
+Highlights of this Emacs configuration:
 -   Literate programming configuration for running R, python, or other programming languages inside markdown or org-mode files.
 -   Consistent and familiar code evaluation using `C-ret` (that's `Control + Return`).
 -   Consistent indentation and folding using the `tab` key.
 -   Consistent completion using `C-M-i` (that's `Control + Meta/Alt + i`)
 -   Support for LaTeX and other markup languages.
 -   Powerful and simple search-based tools for finding commands, files and buffers, inserting citations etc.
 -   More standard select/copy/paste keys and right-click behavior makes it more familiar to those new to Emacs.
 -   Convenient window management.

 Installation
 =================